 What statements can you make about the car that passes the school gates at 11am on Monday?
-How will you come up with statements and
+How will you come up with statements and test your ideas?

 What can you say about the child who will be first on the playground tomorrow morning at breaktime in your school?

 This activity asks you to collect information about the birds you see in the garden.
-Are there patterns in the data or do the birds
+Are there patterns in the data or do the birds seem to visit randomly?

 Take a look at these data collected by children in 1986 as part of the Domesday Project.
 What do they tell you?
 What do you think about the way they are presented?

 Roll two red dice and a green dice.
 Add the two numbers on the red dice and take away the number on the green.
-What are all the different possibilities that could come up?
+What are all the different possible answers?

-Investigate what happens when you add house numbers along a street
+Investigate what happens when you add house numbers along a street in different ways.

 An activity making various patterns with 2 x 1 rectangular tiles.

 Let's say you can only use two different lengths - 2 units and 4 units.
 Using just these 2 lengths as the edges how many different cuboids can you make?

 In a Magic Square all the rows, columns and diagonals add to the 'Magic Constant'.
 How would you change the magic constant of this square?

-Here are many ideas for you to investigate - all linked with the
+Here are many ideas for you to investigate - all linked with the number 2000.

 48 is called an abundant number because it is less than the sum of its factors (without itself).
 Can you find some more abundant numbers?

 Polygonal numbers are those that are arranged in shapes as they enlarge.
 Explore the polygonal numbers drawn here.